doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

 * More information for the CIRA-CIC-DoHBrw-2020 dataset can be found on the website - https://www.unb.ca/cic/datasets/dohbrw-2020.html.

-* Note that "l1-total-add.csv" is currently too large to open in Microsoft Excel.
+* Also, note that "l1-total-add.csv" is currently too large to open in Microsoft Excel.
   Use a text editor such as Vim to view its contents.

 # References